Subject: "Johnny Rebel" volunteer infantryman

 * Field 2013 p18

-"In its early stages the Confederacy had great trouble with the endless variety of arms and calibers in use by its forces, with scarcely 10 percent of its long arms being the .58-caliber rife-musket at that time the regulation weapon for U.S. infantry.
+"In its early stages the Confederacy had great trouble with the endless variety of arms and calibers in use by its forces, with scarcely 10 percent of its long arms being the .58-caliber rifle-musket at that time the regulation weapon for U.S. infantry.
 By mid-1863 the commonest arms in General Robert E. Lee's Army of Northern Virginia were the .577-caliber and .58-caliber rifle-muskets including the U.S. Model 1861; the Richmond copy of the U.S. Model 1855 musket; and the British Long Enfield (Tower) musket.
 Next in importance were smoothbore and a few rifle-muskets of .69 caliber.
 Third in importance were the .54-caliber Mississippi and similar rifles.
 Later in the war, a limited number of unusual rifles were used by Confederate infantry, including captured Whitworth and Sharps rifles."

 * Albaugh 1960 p